DeborahAkp/Portfolio/SQL/Project 4/README.md

 ALTER TABLE employee_data
 MODIFY COLUMN terminationdate_key datetime;
 ```
-- There were inconsitencies in the job-title column.
-I modified the applicable job titles to ensure consistency.
+- Inconsistencies were identified in the job-title column, prompting the need for corrective measures.
+To ensure a standardized and consistent approach, the relevant job titles were modified accordingly.
 ```sql
 UPDATE employee_data
 SET job_title = 'Director'